 Step #8 – Referral programs are good to implement into your business.
 Examples of these are offering gift cards, to reward customers for calling you again when their appliance breaks down.

 That’s it in a nutshell and is what the online dominance blueprint looks like.
 And if you’re doing all of these eight steps, there’s no question that you’ll dominate your local market.
-You’ll have more appliance repair customers than you can handle.
+You’ll have more air conditioning repair or appliance repair customers than you can handle.

 Let’s look at the SEO strategy for the online dominance.